-School personnel must be aware if a child attending their school has diabetes in order to be prepared to provide emergency care in the case of a diabetes-related medical emergency.
-There are laws in the U.S. to ensure that students with disabilities attending public schools and publicly-funded day care centers be given the opportunity to fully participate in their educational experience.
-Pursuant to the Americans With Disabilities Act of 1990 and the Individuals with Disabilities Education Improvement Act of 2004 , the RI General Assembly passed a law in July 2008 pertaining to the Health and Safety of Pupils that allows non-medical school personnel in the absence of the School Nurse, to administer glucagon to a child with diabetes who is experiencing a diabetes-related emergency.
-Consequently, the Departments of Education and Health worked together to develop the policies, procedures and training required to implement this law.
+School and day care providers personnel must be aware if a child attending their school or day care has diabetes in order to be prepared to provide emergency care in the case of a diabetes-related medical emergency.
+Following the Americans With Disabilities Act of 1990 and the Individuals with Disabilities Education Improvement Act of 2004 , the Rhode Island General Assembly passed a law in July 2008 pertaining to the Health and Safety of Pupils that allows non-medical school personnel to administer glucagon to a child who is experiencing a diabetes-related emergency (glucagon is a medication administered to people with diabetes when they are experiencing symptoms of dangerously low blood sugar levels).
+The Departments of Education and Health worked together to develop the policies, procedures and training required to implement this law.

 Any parent of a child with diabetes should ask their child’s pediatrician to complete the Physician Orders for Students with Diabetes form.
 This form will provide a comprehensive diabetes medical management plan for your child to be used by your child’s School Nurse Teacher to develop the school care plan.